syncfusion-content/uwp-docs/uwp/SfDataGrid/Data-Manipulation.md

 SfDataGrid enables you to customize the watermark text of AddNewRow by changing value of AddNewRowText in Resource Designer.
 For more information, you can refer [Editing default culture resource](https://help.syncfusion.com/uwp/sfdatagrid/localization#editing-default-culture-resource) section.

-To customize the AddNewRowText, add the default `Syncfusion.SfDataGrid.UWP.resx` file and then customize the value of AddNewRowText.
+To customize the AddNewRowText, add the default `Syncfusion.SfDataGrid.UWP.resw` file and then customize the value of AddNewRowText.

 ![](Data-Manipulation_images/Data-Manipulation_img4.png)